Ehlers has 2 goals, Jets beat Lightning 6-4

-TAMPA, Fla.
-(AP) -- Nikolaj Ehlers had two goals, including a penalty shot during Winnipeg's three-goal second period, and the Jets beat the Tampa Bay Lightning 6-4 on Tuesday night.
+Nikolaj Ehlers had two goals, including a penalty shot during Winnipeg's three-goal second period, and the Jets beat the Lightning 6-4 on Tuesday night.

+''I like the very first shift after they scored the tying goal,'' Winnipeg coach Paul Maurice said. ''We got the momentum back.''

 The Jets, coming of a pair of losses where they were outscored 11-5, also got goals from Mark Scheifele, Jacob Trouba, Dustin Byfuglien and Patrik Laine.
-Connor Hellebuyck made 32 saves
+Connor Hellebuyck made 32 saves.

+''I can't remember a game in recent history, not just this season, that we had that many A-chances over the course of the game,'' Maurice said. ''I don't think the score is going to be flattering to the goaltenders except there were some fantastic saves in that game.''

 Matthew Peca got his first NHL goal for the Lightning.
 Nikita Kucherov had two goals, Ondrej Palat also scored and Andrei Vasilevskiy stopped 28 shots.